kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 That paid off when the time came for me to find a new job.
 I still cast a wide net while searching, but it didn't have to be as wide as before.

 I estimate I applied for less than half the amount jobs this time.
-Plus, I found a job a bit faster...I got my new job at Blue Cross Blue Shield in just under three weeks, that's less than the four weeks it took me to get the Chase job.
+Plus, I found a job a bit faster.

+I got my new job at Blue Cross Blue Shield in just under three weeks, that's less than the four weeks it took me to get the Chase job.
+And I turned down two other job offers!!!

 And with that, here are six key things I discovered while job hunting: